Tuesday, June 21 – Friday, June 24

-Chadron State College
+Chadron State College Campus

-The short course will be limited to the first 50 applicants who have registered for the class before May 20, 2018.
+The short course will be limited to the first 25 applicants who have registered for the class.
 Applicants who are not successful in obtaining a place in the short course will have their registration fee refunded in full and will be considered alternates for the short course.
 They will be given the first opportunity to apply for future range short courses.

-The short course can be taken for credit or for non-credit through the University of Nebraska–Lincoln or Chadron State College.
+Credit available through the University of Nebraska–Lincoln or Chadron State College.

-16 CEU credits are available for the SRM “Certified Professional in Rangeland Management” program.
-You can register for CEU credits during the short course at Chadron.
+16 Continuing Education Credits are available for the SRM “Certified Professional in Rangeland Management” program.
+You can register for CEU credits during the short course at Chadron.College Credit Information

 The week-long course is taught through a series of classroom and field sessions focusing on underlying principles of range management for efficient, sustainable use of rangeland for multiple purposes.
 The diversity of course topics include plant identification, plant growth and development, rangeland soils, range inventory and monitoring methods, prescribed burning, rangeland restoration, ecosystem services, wildlife management, grazing management and range livestock production.

 Instructors for the Range Short Course include faculty from the University of Nebraska and Chadron State College, USDA/ARS, NRCS, U.S. Forest Service, and ranchers.

 Sponsors for this event include University of Nebraska–Lincoln, Chadron State College, and the Society for Range Management Nebraska Section.